Appetizer · Holiday · Recipes

 Step two:

 Heat olive oil on medium high heat.
-Cook down onions for at least 5 minutes.
-Add tomatoes and cook down until onions are caramelized (around 15-20 minutes total).
+Add red onions and cook down onions for at least 5 minutes.
+Add tomatoes and a little bit of salt.
+Cook until onions are caramelized (around 15 minutes total).

 Step three:

-Add mozzarella on your bread.
-Add onions and tomatoes.
+Add onions and tomatoes to the baguette (or crostini).
 Add goat cheese and fresh cracked pepper.
 Place in oven and cook for 8 -10 minutes.

 Step four: